nizarajroud/AWS-NAS/README.md

 In active-passive failover, when responding to queries, Route 53 includes only the healthy primary resources.
 If all the primary resources are unhealthy, Route 53 begins to include only the healthy secondary resources in response to DNS queries.

-Domaine
-Configure network integration with application services Question 9
+Question 9
-Incorrect
 A VPC is deployed with a 10.2.0.0/16 CIDR block.
 The networking team is reviewing DHCP options, and there is disagreement about the valid DNS addresses available for the VPC.

 Which of the following addresses are valid IP addresses provided by Amazon for this scenario?
 (Select two)

-10.0.0.2

-Your selection is incorrect
-169.254.169.254

-Correct selection
-10.2.0.2

-Your selection is correct
-169.254.169.253

-10.1.0.2

 Explication générale
 Correct options: